xwang97/MARS/README.md

 )
 ```

-This evaluates MARVEL on the [GPQA dataset](https://github.com/idavidrein/gpqa).
+This evaluates MARS on the [GPQA dataset](https://github.com/idavidrein/gpqa).

 #### 📌 Parameters